 Blade Only Examples

-Login an a remote Blade en start a remote client.
+Login on a remote Blade and start a remote client.
 Send a ping command to test the connection with the Python interface.

 import sys